mehuled/archived-mehuled.github.io/_posts/2016-12-20-audio-lecture-summarizer.md

 ---
 layout: post
 section-type: post
-title: Initial setup
+title: Audio lecture summarizer using Python & CMU Sphinix
-category: tech
+category: Machine Learning
-tags: [ 'tutorial' ]
+tags: [ 'Python', 'CMU Sphinix', 'Machine Learning' ]
 ---

 All features of { Personal } are controlled by setting values to variables that are defined in the